UNM Policy on Vaccination

 How does UNM address student self-reporting of positive COVID-19 diagnosis and concerns about student exposure and transmission (see also student section):

-UNM's COVID-19 Rapid Response Team (RRT), comprised of medical and emergency response professionals, will operate in Summer 2022 and in coordination with the New Mexico Department of Health and its contact tracing team.
+UNM's COVID-19 Rapid Response Team (RRT), comprised of medical and emergency response professionals, operates and in coordination with the New Mexico Department of Health and its contact tracing team.
 RRT evaluates a range of COVID-19 transmission and positive data, addresses exposure events from positive students and manages follow-up around communication, medical care, testing, and isolation, working with UNM's Covid Coordinator.

 Students who are identified as having possibly been exposed either on campus or in a residence hall due to proximity to an individual confirmed to be COVID positive may be advised to obtain testing via email notification.
 Please watch for any emails from the UNM Rapid Response Team (RRT) for detailed information.

 All positive cases in the state are reported to the New Mexico Department of Health, which provides follow-up contact tracing.
 Faculty are not responsible for identifying potential contacts of students who report having tested positive for COVID-19.